Red Flag Policies and Procedures

 Inconsistencies in the information the subject has provided:

-An address, phone number, or other personal information that’s been used on an account you know to be fraudulent.
-A bogus address, an address for a mail drop or prison, a phone number that’s invalid, or one that’s associated with a pager or answering service.
+- An address, phone number, or other personal information that’s been used on an account you know to be fraudulent.
+A bogus address, an address for a mail drop or prison, an invalid phone number, or one that’s associated with a pager or answering service.

 Notice from Other Sources: